creditimpact/PURAIFY/engines/vault/README.md

 ## 🛠️ Internals & Responsibilities

-- **Token Storage:** Stores credentials in memory (for MVP), later to be replaced with Redis or encrypted DB.
+- **Token Storage:** Credentials are persisted to `tokens.json` on disk.
+Future versions may move to Redis or an encrypted database.
 - **Keyed Access:** Tokens are indexed by `project + service` pairs.
 - **Strict API Exposure:** Only internal engines or trusted gateway should access the Vault endpoints.
 - **Pluggable Storage Backend:** Abstraction layer allows switching between in-memory, Redis, or cloud vaults (e.g., HashiCorp Vault, AWS Secrets Manager).